 The Alabama State Grant Program provides additional assistance to undergraduates who demonstrate exceptional financial need.
-Students who receive Pell Grants with the lowest family contribution figure (FC) are eligible.
-The Alabama State Grant is nota loan; therefore, the funds do not have to be paid back.
+Students who receive Pell Grants with the lowest estimated family contribution figure (EFC) are eligible.
+The Alabama State Grant is not a loan; therefore, the funds do not have to be paid back.

 - FEDERAL WORK-STUDY

 The College Work-Study Program provides employment opportunities for Calhoun students who need financial assistance.
 Students work part-time for the college while attending classes.

 The Pell Grant Program provides financial assistance for students who qualify for funds in order to attend a postsecondary educational institution.
 A Pell Grant is not a loan; therefore, the funds do not have to be paid back.
 Students can receive a Pell Grant for a maximum of twelve (full-time) semesters.

 YEAR ROUND PELL- - Additional Pell Grant Award Eligibility

 You may be able to receive Pell Grant funds for up to 150 percent of the student's Pell Grant Scheduled Award for an award year.
 To be eligible for the additional Pell Grant funds, you must be otherwise eligible to receive Pell Grant funds for the semester and must be enrolled at least half-time (6 credit hours), in the semester(s) for which the student receives the additional Pell Grant funds in excess of 100 percent of the student's Pell Grant Scheduled Award.
 Additional eligibility requirements may apply.